FAQ on colorectal cancer screening, questions and answers

 Why remove polyps if you don’t have cancer?

-Colon polyps are growths that may turn into colon cancer over time.
-While not every colon polyp turns to cancer, it is difficult to know which ones will.
-Also, almost every colon cancer begins as a small non-cancerous polyp.
-The good news is that during colonoscopy, these polyps can be identified and removed, preventing a possible colon cancer diagnosis.
+Polyps are growths that may turn into colorectal cancer over time.
+While not every polyp turns to cancer, it is difficult to know which ones will.
+Also, almost every colorectal cancer begins as a small non-cancerous polyp.
+The good news is that during colonoscopy, these polyps can be identified and removed, preventing a possible colorectal cancer diagnosis.
 If a polyp is large enough, tissue can be taken and sent for biopsy to determine the exact type of polyp.

 Why does the type of polyp matter?

 Not all polyps are created equal.
-There are four types of polyps that commonly occur within the colon:
+There are four types of polyps that commonly occur within the colon and rectum:

 - Inflammatory - Inflammatory polyps are most often found in patients with ulcerative colitis or Crohn's disease.
 Often called "pseudopolyps" (false polyps), they are not true polyps, but just a reaction to chronic inflammation of the colon wall.
 They are not the type that turns to cancer.
 They are usually biopsied to verify type.